aryanyeole/Student-Help-System/README.md

 2. Implementation of robust security protocols for encrypted content management.
 3. Automated and user testing to ensure reliability and usability.
 4. Screencasts demonstrating system functionality and ease of use.

+**Contributors**
+1. Carter Vaughan: Edited the codebase, worked on the project overview, and contributed to screencasts.
+2. Aryan Yeole: Developed UML diagrams and CRC models, and contributed to screencasts.
+3. Justin Yi: Led coding efforts, recorded screencasts, and resolved technical issues.
+4. Aditya Sharma: Focused on requirements and user stories, and contributed to screencasts.
+5. Kaw Ra Wit: Designed the architecture, created the class diagram, and documented the project.